 Many people think that the actual crash is the worst part of a car accident.
-While it may be the scariest, most don’t consider what comes immediately after the car wreck.
+While it may be the scariest, any Dallas car wreck attorney will tell you: many don’t consider what comes immediately after the car wreck.

 Even if you’re lucky enough to walk away from an accident, the headaches are just beginning when it comes to paperwork, insurance, and the possibilities of long-lasting physical and emotional effects.

 Knowing what to do immediately after a car wreck can help minimize the extent of any injuries and save you time and a significant amount of stress in the days and months that follow.

 Below, learn what to do from a car wreck attorney so you can be sure you’ve followed the law, adequately prepared for an insurance claim, and protected yourself in the case of significant injury or legal action.

 The age-old advice of safety first applies to car wrecks, as well.
 Before worrying about any of the legal or financial ramifications, you should first ensure that you and your passengers are safe.